 shell function opens a new buffer with a shell prompt and displays that buffer, replacing the currently highlighted buffer.

-SPC ' to popup a shell buffer in the root of the user account.
+Space ' opens a popup shell buffer in the root of the user account.
 Consecutive presses toggle the shell popup buffer for quick access.

-SPC p ' displays a popup buffer in the project directory.
+Space p ' opens a popup buffer in the root of the current project directory.

 Add the shell layer to

 SPC SPC eshell will prompt to install the shell package if its not currently added.

 shell-default-position can be top, bottom, left or right.

 shell-default-height defines the percentage of the Spacemacs frame to use.

 Practicalli created a custom Eshell prompt.
 The code can be found in the practicalli/spacemacs.d configuration, in the